rlennon/Doodle/content/process.md

 git add *
-git commit -m 'A nice descriptive message' git merge master
+git commit -m 'A nice descriptive message' git merge master git push --set-upstream origin test-branch

 ```

-If there are no conflicts and everything is good then open a [Pull Request](https://github.com/rlennon/Doodle/pulls)
+If there are no conflicts and everything is good then push your branch to origin if you haven't already and open a [Pull Request](https://github.com/rlennon/Doodle/pulls)

 ### Jira